Skip to contents

 verbose

 logical; whether information about the matching process should be printed to the console.
-When TRUE, a progress bar implemented using RcppProgress will be displayed.
+When TRUE, a progress bar implemented using RcppProgress will be displayed along with an estimate of the time remaining.

 ...